cvl-umass/intro-cv-spring-2025/_pages/logistics.md

 * [Computer Vision: Algorithms and Applications](https://szeliski.org/Book/), by Richard Szeliski (2nd ed.) (available online).

-We will post links to the relevant sections of Richard Szeliski's (RS) book for each lecture.
+We will post links to sections of Szeliski's book for each lecture.

 And these for machine learning:
-* [Machine Learning: a Probabilistic Perspective](https://probml.github.io/pml-book/) by Kevin P. Murphy
+* [Machine Learning: A Probabilistic Perspective](https://probml.github.io/pml-book/) by Kevin P. Murphy
 * [The Elements of Statistical Learning](https://hastie.su.domains/ElemStatLearn/), T. Hastie, R. Tibshirani, and
 J. Friedman
 * [Pattern Recognition and Machine